 Want to see the Himalayas but aren’t quite ready to trek to Everest Base Camp?
 This trek delivers some of the country’s most magnificent and diversified landscapes, although having a lesser-known reputation.

 For those who have never hiked before this trek to Poonhill is a mix of reasonably simple walking and breathtaking landscape.
-Thanks for the trekking routes for easy and majestic mountain views making it one of the best place for trekking in nepal to beginners.
+Thanks for the trekking routes for easy and majestic mountain views making it one of the best places for trekking in Nepal to beginners.

 Every few hours, the scenery changes dramatically.
 The rise before the sun and climb to the Poon Hill viewpoint, which takes 45 minutes is everything all about the journey.
 Watch the sunrise over the Himalayan range from there.
 If you haven’t yet worked out how to use the panorama mode on your camera, now is the time to do so.

 Pro tip: To save money carry a refillable water bottle and filter kit.
 Ultimately that will save the environment too.